Monday, February 25, 2013

 Review

 WHAT'S EATING GILBERT GRAPE is a fabulous film that I enjoyed.
-I strongly recommend everyone to see this classic that they have heard.
+I strongly recommend this classic to everyone that they have heard.

 Star rating: (5/5) Best Movie Ever